sanjaynesan-05/AI-Powered-Study-Assistant/docs/DEVELOPMENT_GUIDE.md

 - Group related endpoints under a common base path
 - Use JWT for authentication
 - Implement rate limiting for public endpoints
+- Support CORS for frontend integration

 ### Database Guidelines

 - Use Mongoose schemas with validation
 - Create indexes for frequently queried fields
-- Use reference relationships sparingly
+- Use reference relationships appropriately
 - Implement pagination for list endpoints
+- Design for scalability and performance

 ### Error Handling

 - Use a consistent error response format
 - Include appropriate HTTP status codes
 - Provide meaningful error messages
-- Log errors with sufficient context
+- Log errors with sufficient context for debugging

 ## Frontend Development